 6.6 Suspension

-For suspension of mine car of Day load 3 tonnes and above, steel springs of laminated type (see Fig. 3) shall be provided between underframe and wheel axle assemblies.
+For suspension of mine car of day load 3 tonnes and above, steel springs of laminated type (see Fig. 3) shall be provided between underframe and wheel axle assemblies.

 7 Heat Treatment

 7.1 All components of draw gear shall be subjected to one of the following heat treatments as agreed to between the purchaser and the manufacturer: